scribu/wp-front-end-editor/readme.txt

 = I double click on a field and nothing happens.
 Why? =

-Because the javascript is not loaded.
+Probably because the javascript is not loaded.
 Make sure your theme has wp_footer() somewhere in footer.php

 = If I use this plugin, won't everybody be able to edit my content? =